 Earlier in his career, Mr. Kaplan has advanced ground breaking applications of quantitative techniques and technology-driven solutions for equity and fixed-income portfolio analytics.
 In 1979, he founded Capital Management Sciences (CMS) and established the firm as the world’s top purveyor of fixed income portfolio analytics.
 During his tenure, the firm introduced CMS BondEdge, the chief independent source of research and valuation tools for the global bond market.

-Following the sale of CMS to Interactive Data Corporation, Mr. Kaplan was a founding director of MarketWatch, a pioneer in using the Internet to deliver real-time news and data.
+Following the sale of CMS to Interactive Data Corporation, Mr. Kaplan was a founding director of MarketWatch.
 In the wake of the notorious corporate scandals after 2000, he founded Audit Integrity, one of the three firms that merged to form GMI Ratings.

 Mr. Kaplan received his BA from the University of Colorado and an MBA from California State University.
 Mr. Kaplan is a Chartered Financial Analyst.

-Jason Hitchings has 14 years of experience in financial technology that he brings to his writing.
+Jason Hitchings is the Chief Technology Officer at CML.
 He has diverse background in software engineering, product development, data visualizations as well as numerical analysis and real-time algorithmic option pricing.

 He was the lead developer and product manager that led to one of the first ever SQL databases that updated asset prices in real-time; an accomplishment at the time that was considered by many in the industry to be impossible but is now common place in all of the exchanges and major banks in the world.